mitodl/mit-open/frontends/README.md

 Each subdirectory of `/frontends` is a yarn workspace:
 ```
 frontends/
-├─ open-discussions/         ... built by webpack and served by django
-├─ infinite-corridor/        ... built by webpack and served by django
+├─ mit-open/                 ... built by webpack and served by django
-├─ package1/                 ... a (potentially shared) dependency
+├─ package1/                 ... a dependency of app/
 ├─ package2/
 ├─ etc...
 ```